Quintus Mucius Scaevola Pontifex: Political career

+Legal career

+Scaevola was a renowned jurist in later days.
+He wrote a book on the ius civile which spanned some thirty nine books.
+The Digest of Justinian contained some 100 fragments of it, though none of the fragments survive to the present.
+One of the main points of Scaevola's discussion was inheritance law, specifically the drafting of wills and the rights or responsibilities of legatees.
+He also discussed the law of theft and damages.
+Four excerpts of his works may have been incorporated by Justinian I into his Pandectae; however, it is likely that by the time the Pandects or their preceding compendia were written, little remained of his actual writing except secondhand summaries which were incorporated under his name.

+His forensic speeches were praised by Cicero, who in youth was one of his pupils from 87 BC.

+He was also the originator of cautelary law giving his name to the cautio Muciana and the praesumptio Muciana.
+The cautio Muciana was an equitable remedy which permitted a legatee to receive a conditional legacy if security was given for the performance of the condition.
+The praesumptio Muciana on the other hand related to family law, creating a rebuttable presumption that a wife's possessions came from her husband.

 The 2nd-century jurist Sextus Pomponius lists the four most eminent pupils of Mucius as Gaius Juventius, Gaius Aquilius Gallus, Lucius Lucilius Balbus, and Gaius Papirius.

 Death

 Scaevola was killed in the civil unrest surrounding the power struggle between Sulla and Gaius Marius.
 At the latter's funeral in 86 BC, an attempt was made on his life at the instigation of Flavius Fimbria, one of Marius's most violent partisans, who, upon hearing that the victim survived, albeit with a severe wound, launched a prosecution against him, on the grounds that the priest had not allowed the blade to be fully thrust onto his body.

-Scaevola's loyalty to the Marian party was sufficiently in doubt that, in 82, Marius's son ordered the praetor in Rome, Damasippus, to convene the Senate on some pretext in order to murder Scaevola and other unreliable senators in the senate house.
+During Sulla's civil war, when Gaius Marius' homonymous son was consul in the year 82 BC and besieged by the Sullans at Praeneste, the younger Marius sent orders to the praetor Lucius Junius Brutus Damasippus to have Scaevola and other opposing leaders killed.
+Damasippus convened the Senate on some pretext in order to lure in Scaevola and other men deemed unreliable.
 Once Scaevola realized the ploy, he fled to the temple of Vesta where, at the vestibule, he was killed by assassins.
 His corpse was thrown unburied into the Tiber.

 Family

-Scaevola was the son of Publius Mucius Scaevola, who was consul in 133 BC and also Pontifex Maximus.
+Scaevola was the son of Publius Mucius Scaevola, who was consul in 133 BC and also pontifex maximus.
+He married Licinia, the daughter of the orator Lucius Licinius Crassus, probably around 120 BC.

-Scaevola was married twice, both women were named Licinia.
-He divorced his first wife, who was noted for her beauty, for adultery with another ex-consul.
-This marriage had a daughter Mucia Tertia; she was married to Pompey the Great, with whom she had his three surviving children.
-By his granddaughter Pompeia (wife of Faustus Cornelius Sulla, eldest surviving son of the Dictator), Scaevola had descendants living well into the first and possibly second century of this era.
+Only one of his children is known, a Mucia Tertia, who was later the wife of Pompey the Great, for whom she bore three children.
+After their separation, she remarried to the praetor in 56 BC, Marcus Aemilius Scaurus.